10 essential skills employers look for

-A recent survey found that four in five jobseekers may be missing out on their desired roles due to a lack of soft skills on their CVs.
-Read on to find out what you need to include on yours!
+A survey found that four in five jobseekers may be missing out on their desired roles due to a lack of soft skills on their CVs.
+Read on to find out what you need to include on yours.

-Over half of job vacancies specify soft skills as being absolutely crucial to the job role, but most job seekers – including students – are forgetting to mention these vital attributes on their applications.
+Over half of job vacancies specify soft skills as being absolutely crucial to the job role.
+But most job seekers are forgetting to mention these vital attributes on their applications.

-In an age when so much pressure is placed on young people to get top grades and lots of work experience if they want to chase their dream job, there is a danger that less importance is placed on soft skills (interpersonal skills that are common to various jobs and industries).
+In a time when so much pressure is placed on young people to get top grades and lots of work experience, there's a danger that less importance is placed on soft skills (interpersonal skills that are common to various jobs and industries).

 However, these skills are becoming increasingly more desirable as they are the most difficult attributes to replicate using AI and robots.

-This 'soft skills gap' was discovered by job search engine, Adzuna, who conducted a study analysing over one million job adverts and 50,000 CVs to compare the skills sought by employers with those listed on candidate CVs.
+This 'soft skills gap' was discovered by job search engine Adzuna, which conducted a study analysing over one million job adverts and 50,000 CVs to compare the skills sought by employers with those listed on candidate CVs.

-And fortunately, rather than just keeping the details to themselves, they've revealed the skills that employers most often ask for, as well as what we decide to include on our CVs!
+And fortunately, rather than just keeping the details to themselves, they've revealed the skills that employers look for, as well as what we decide to include on our CVs.

 Which skills do employers look for?